StudioNetting/speiderforbundet/README.md

    Now you should be able to see the project running at localhost:8080.

-3. Open `public/index.html` in your editor and start experimenting!
+3. Open `public/index.html` in your editor to make changes.

-## Play with it on CodeSandbox

-A CodeSandbox version of this playground [is one click away](https://codesandbox.io/s/github/tailwindcss/playground/tree/master)!

 ## Building for production

-Even though this isn't necessarily a starter kit for a proper project, we've included an example of setting up [cssnano](https://cssnano.co/) to optimize your CSS for production.

-To build an optimized version of your CSS, simply run:
+To build an optimized version of your CSS using [cssnano](https://cssnano.co/), run:

 ```bash
 # Using npm